Machine learning of the Ising model on a spherical Fibonacci lattice: Introduction

 Recently, a study focused on the ferromagnetic Ising model on a Fibonacci-triangulated sphere found that the model exhibits a critical temperature slightly lower than that of a planar triangular lattice \cite{SIsing23}.
 In this paper, we will concentrate on the mostly quadrangulated Fibonacci lattice for both ferromagnetic and antiferromagnetic Ising models, where neighbor interactions are determined by a cutoff radius $r_c$.
 Through the application of specific heat analysis and GCNs, we determined the phase transition temperatures for both situations, highlighting the influence of geometric properties on spin interactions.

 The rest of this paper is organized as follows: In Section \ref{II}, we construct the spherical Fibonacci lattice points, ensuring that the number of lattice sites with four nearest neighbors is maximized by selecting an appropriate spin-interaction cutoff radius $r_c$.
-Sections \ref{III} and \ref{IV} present simulations of the spherical ferromagnetic and antiferromagnetic Ising models, respectively, using MC algorithms and GCNs.
-These sections include graphs illustrating spin configurations, energy, entropy and specific heat at various temperatures, as well as the phase transition temperatures for both models.
+Sections \ref{III} and \ref{IV} present simulations of the spherical ferromagnetic and antiferromagnetic Ising models, respectively, using MC algorithms, PCA and GCNs.
+These sections include graphs illustrating spin configurations, energy, specific heat, magnetization and magnetic susceptibility at various temperatures, as well as the phase transition temperatures for both models.
 Finally, Section \ref{V} concludes the paper.